 Pointe: Pointe is a continuation of ballet in which the dancers use point shoes and dance on the tops of their toes.
 Pointe is reserved for our most advanced dancers only and is by teacher invitation only.
-If you are interested in Pointe, please inquire about private lessons.

 S.L.A.Y.
 (Strong Loving Accepting Youth): This is a free club that helps support young people in developing a confident, body positive outlook on

 life.
 We meet each week to discuss issues surrounding a healthy attitude towards ourselves, especially concerning our bodies.
 Free hot beverages served!
+This class will likely

 Tap: In this style we learn the moves of Fred Astaire, Gene Kelly, and Savion Glover.
 This style improves a dancer's sense of rhythm and counting.
 Come and impress your friends with very noisy feet!

 Voice: Beginning vocal ensemble with introduction to traditional youth literature as well as music theater works.
 Will learn awareness of breath, ear training, and vocalization.
 This class will perform in the Rhythm & Rhyme Showcase, not the recital.